400 - 500 CE

-Chancel Screen from a Synagogue at Hammat Gader in the Galilee
+Chancel Screen from a Synagogue at Hammat Gader in the Golan

 Synagogues during the Byzantine period were influenced by Christian church architecture.
 Though not universally present, many synagogues had a chancel screen, which separated the bima (where the Torah was read) from the rest of the hall.
 It consisted of square colonnettes interspersed with carved slabs.